psf/policies/docs/us.pycon.org/code-of-conduct/index.md

 This Code of Conduct applies to the following people at PyCon:

 -   staff
--   PyCon and Python Software Foundation board members
+-   PyCon US and Python Software Foundation board members
 -   speakers
 -   panelists
 -   tutorial or workshop leaders